Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

 - Some customers experience sizing issues

 And that begs the question, “So, how do I know it’s the right fit?”
-Let’s take a closer look to come up with an answer, or answers.
+Let’s take a closer look.

 1. A few general rules of the road